lnshewmo/MechaCar_Statistical_Analysis/README.md

 - mpg (miles per gallon)

 The goal is to design a linear model to predict mpg.
-Using R, the following data summary was generated:
+Using the `lm()` method in R, the following linear model was generated:

 ![lm image](https://github.com/lnshewmo/MechaCar_Statistical_Analysis/blob/main/images/MechaCar_LM.png)

 These variables provided a non-random amount of variance to the mpg values in the dataset at a significance level of 0.05:
   - vehicle length and ground clearance

+The r squared value of the regression model is 0.71.

-The slope of the linear model
+These statistics support rejection of the null hypothesis, which states that the slope of the regression model is zero.

+Questions:

 -Is the slope of the linear model considered to be zero?
 Why or why not?

 -Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

 ## Summary Statistics on Suspension Coils